Papace78/colour-science/README.md

 1. **spectrophotometer**: Reads, validates, and preprocesses the measurement CSVs.
 2. **spectral_distribution**: Applies Saunderson correction and interpolates reflectance data.
 Calculates Lab color values for comparison with predicted reflectances.
 3. **calibration**: Builds predictive models for pigment properties (K, S, K/S).
-Processes monochromes of individual pigments to calculate key variables (KX, SX, KX/SX) per concentration, and fits polynomial regression models for...
+Processes monochromes of individual pigments to calculate key variables (KX, SX, KX/SX) per concentration, and fits polynomial regression models forthese variables.
+The fitted models are later used to predict reflectance based on pigment concentrations.

-...
+4. **formulation**: This module utilizes the fitted models from the **calibration** module to predict reflectance curves based on specific pigment concentrations.
+It sums the prediction of individual pigment models to obtain the mixture properties (Kmix, Smix, K/Smix) and uses the Kubelka-Munk two-constant approach to derive its reflectance curve.
+5. **colour_matching**: The final module in the pipeline encapsulate the **formulation** module to predict the pigment concentrations that best match a target reflectance curve.
+This is done through optimization, minimizing the rmse between predicted and true reflectance values.

+For more in-depth review of eac...
+.
+.
+.